doctral/Clean-Architecture-with-ASP.NET-Core/README.md

 1. Start and Program: Implement Config and ConfigService
 2. Config CORS
 3. Follow RESTful principles
+4. Other supporting functions using query string: pagination, filtering, and searching
+    1. Paging: helps avoid performance issues
+    2. Filtering: Limits the collection resource, taking into account a predicate
+    3. Searching: Limits the collection resource by passing a search predicate

 ### Test Project
 1. Unit of Work: Everything that happens from invoking a public method to it returning the results after it's finished.
 It's the work done along the path you see the debugger take through your code.